Teaching Your Dog No

 - that he should not repeat it

 Have you already taken your pup to an obedience class?
-If so, they might have told that you should never say No to your puppy.
-Instead, to stop him from doing something, simply redirect his attention from an undesirable behavior to a better behavior.
+If so, you might have been told that you should stop him from doing something by redirecting his attention from an undesirable behavior to a better behavior.

 For example, suppose he's chewing on your hand.
 You're told to pick up a toy and wiggle it on the floor so that he switches his attention to the toy.
 Now he's biting on something appropriate instead of your hand.

-Now, redirection and removal work fine with very young puppies who have short attention spans and an "out of sight, out of mind" thought process.
-These techniques are also effective with a few older pups and even some very sensitive adult dogs.
+Now, redirection and removal work fine with very young puppies who have a short attention span and an "out of sight, out of mind" thought process.
+These techniques are also effective for a few older pups and even for some very sensitive adult dogs.

 Unfortunately, if those techniques are the only ones you're taught...